pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Conclusions and Future Work

+\texttt{pyAMPACT} uses score-audio alignment to link symbolic and audio music representations in order to estimate note-wise frame-level and note-level tuning-, dynamics-, and timbre-related performance descriptors. \texttt{pyAMPACT} can read a range of symbolic formats and can output note-linked audio descriptors/performance data into MEI-formatted files. \texttt{pyAMPACT} also facilitates multi-modal investigations through its infrastructure for linking symbolic representations and annotations to audio (as described in \cite{devaney20using}).

-We plan to integrate \texttt{pyAMPACT} with a loudness estimation package to calculate note-wise loudness estimates and to expand the number of timbral descriptors.
-To facilitate this, we plan implement a more sophisticated version of the note-wise spectral representation that leverages phase information in order to capture inharmonic partials.
-We also plan to implement the DTW-hidden Markov model (HMM)-based model included in \texttt{AMPACT} \cite{devaney14estimating}, which estimates individual note onsets and offsets in notated simultaneous, once we have completed porting and testing that code.
-On the symbolic side, we plan to support the export of linked performance data to more data formats (such as Humdrum) and explore how \texttt{pyAMPACT} can be more directly integrated with other symbolic music data frameworks (such as DIMCAT\cite{hentschel_introducing_2023} and musif \cite{llorens_musif_2023}).
-Also, since \texttt{pyAMPACT}'s protocol for importing annotations is extensible and can accommodate a range of note-aligned data, our future work includes extending this to offer support for motion capture data and response data from psychological studies.
+As mentioned above, we are currently working to integrate \texttt{pyAMPACT} with a loudness estimation package to calculate note-wise loudness estimates and to expand the number of timbral descriptors calculated.
+To facilitate this, we plan to implement a more sophisticated version of the note-wise spectral representation that leverages phase information in order to capture inharmonic partials.
+We also plan to implement the DTW-hidden Markov model (HMM)-based model included in \texttt{AMPACT} \cite{devaney14estimating}, which estimates individual note onsets and offsets in notated simultaneities.
+We are also working to support importing under-specified scores, such as annotations from Tony\cite{mauch2015computer}.
+With under-specified scores, only note onset, duration, and nominal pitch estimates would be required to guide \texttt{pyAMPACT}'s audio processing algorithms, which would expand the repertoire that can be analyzed to music without notated scores.
+We also plan to support the export of linked performance data to more data formats (such as Humdrum) and explore how \texttt{pyAMPACT} can be more directly integrated with other symbolic music data frameworks (such as DIMCAT\cite{hentschel_introducing_2023} and musif \cite{llorens_musif_2023}).
+And, finally, since \texttt{pyAMPACT}'s protocol for importing annotations is extensible and can accommodate a range of note-aligned data, we plan to extend this to offer support for motion capture data and response data from psychological studies.